 How long does termite season lasts in Florida?

 Termites usually enter Florida homes during March and April.
 However, Drywood termites start to become active from April through October.
 A new Drywood termite colony can start from as little as one single beetle.
 In the Drywood termite category, new colonies are formed by young individuals called beetles.
-If you’re trying to protect your home, you can prevent the beetles from entering your home.
+If you’re trying to protect the value of your home, you should prevent termites in Florida.
 You can do this by keeping your home damp.
 Use treated lumber, sealant, and a gap between the house and foundation.
 Remember, live areas are more vulnerable to termites, especially bedrooms.

 What can you do to prevent termites in Florida?